bresleveloper/loopback4-tutorial/README.md

 `lb4 repository` will require you to choose a datasource and 1 or more models, and what service (default CRUD operations service).
 As stated, just tapes them all together.

+#### How to add new table or model to an existing datasource in LoopBack4

+This is also the case for adding new tables/models to an existing datasource, `lb4 repository`, choose the datasource, and re-attach all relevant model/s

 ## Controller